juliocymartins/Credit-Risk-Analysis-Predictions-EN/README.md

 To reproduce this project, follow these steps:

 1 - Download the dataset from the provided link.

-2 - Ensure you have the following Python packages installed:
+2 - Ensure you have the following Python packages installed: Pandas, Matplotlib, Seaborn, Scikit-Learn, XGBoost
-      - pandas
-      - matplotlib
-      - seaborn
-      - scikit-learn
-      - xgboost

 3 - Execute the notebooks or scripts in each chapter in the indicated order.

 4 - Analyze the results and conclusions presented in each section.